travis-repos/chirp-org-staging/README.md

 # chirp-org-staging
-chirp for staging.travis-ci.org
+Chirp for staging.travis-ci.org

-Please see https://github.com/travis-infrastructure/chirp/blob/master/README.md for information about our Chirp monitoring system
+Please see [the chirp repo](https://github.com/travis-infrastructure/chirp) for information.